 Whatever method you choose, juiced or whole, raw or cooked, add at least one more serving of veggies and one of fruit to your meals today.

 Step 3: Reduce your sugar, processed foods and grain carbohydrates intake

 65% of Americans are overweight and 27% clinically obese.
 Most of the chronic disease that we see rampant in today’s society is the result of a diet that focuses heavily on sugar and grains.
 Processed foods are a key cause of the problem.
 We are addicted to a fast-paced life where hamburgers, fries and a soft drink are a regular meal choice.
 Not only are they full of preservatives and chemical agents, but they are also full of sugars and starch.

-Grains, even whole unprocessed organic grains, are rapidly broken down by the body and drive insulin and leptin levels up.
-Spikes of insulin and leptin cause cravings and surges then quick drops in energy that make it difficult for our body to remain in balance.
+Grains, even whole unprocessed organic grains, are rapidly broken down by the Healthy Body and drive insulin and leptin levels up.
+Spikes of insulin and leptin cause cravings and surges then quick drops in energy that make it difficult for our Healthy Body to remain in balance.

 Any meal or snack high in starchy carbohydrates generates a rapid rise in blood glucose.
 To adjust for this rise, the pancreas secretes the hormone insulin into the bloodstream, which lowers the blood glucose level.

 Insulin is, though, essentially a storage hormone, developed over millions of years to store the excess calories from carbohydrates in the form of fat in case of famine.
 With no famine, fortunately, in sight, this storage mechanism has become an important cause of bulging stomachs and fat rolls in thighs and chins.